Pittsburgh: Geography

 Pittsburgh has an area of 58.3 sqmi, of which 55.6 sqmi is land and 2.8 sqmi, or 4.75%, is water.
 The 80th meridian west passes directly through the city's downtown.

-The city is on the Allegheny Plateau, within the ecoregion of the Western Allegheny Plateau.
+The city is located on the Allegheny Plateau, within the ecoregion of the Western Allegheny Plateau.
 The Downtown area (also known as the Golden Triangle) sits where the Allegheny River flows from the northeast and the Monongahela River from the southeast to form the Ohio River.
 The convergence is at Point State Park and is referred to as "the Point."
 The city extends east to include the Oakland and Shadyside sections, which are home to the University of Pittsburgh, Carnegie Mellon University, Chatham University, Carnegie Museum and Library, and many other educational, medical, and cultural institutions.
 The southern, western, and northern areas of the city are primarily residential.